Reading Cost-of-Living Data for Tax Planning and Relocation

 Sales tax.
 Combined state and local sales tax in Austin runs about 8.25%.
 In Denver, around 8.81%.
 Rough wash, with Denver slightly higher.

-Net tax effect for a $500,000-home homeowner: Texas saves roughly $6,600 in income tax but loses roughly $7,000 in property tax.
-Net: Texas slightly worse.
+Net tax effect for a $500,000-home homeowner: Texas saves roughly $6,600 in income tax but loses roughly $7,000 in property tax, close to a wash on the tax layer alone.
 For a renter (no property tax), Texas saves the full $6,600 income tax with little property tax offset.
 Net: Texas significantly better for renters at this income level.

 The Sales Tax Trap in No-Income-Tax States